Eschatologue/CM_wiki/docs/spells/5th-level.md

 The creatures are under your control until the spell ends, after which they become inanimate once more.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, you animate up to two additional corpses for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, you animate up to two additional corpses for each slot level above 5th.

 ### Dawn
 *5th-level evocation*